-We first describe how, in \our{}, an LLM agent interacts with the external toolset $T$ and makes tool selections during its trajectory generation.
-Our rollout procedure is designed to allow LLM agents to seamlessly interleave reasoning with tool-selection steps for more coherent and effective tool usage.
+We first describe in \our{}, how LLM agents interact with the external toolset $T$ and make tool selections during trajectory generation.
+Our rollout procedure is designed to allow LLM agents to seamlessly interleave reasoning with tool-selection steps for more coherent tool usage.

 \textbf{Tool Embedding.} To incorporate rich and precise information from the external toolset $T$ into the LLM agent $\pi_\theta$, we first collect the embedding representation of each tool $t_k$ together with its descriptive features $\mu(t_k)$.
 We leverage the internal embedding layer of $\pi_\theta$ to obtain a contextualized representation for each tool: